How to Make a Genogram on Google Docs in 8 Easy Steps

 A genogram is a visual map of a person’s family relationships, history, and important patterns such as health conditions, emotional bonds, or behavioral traits.
 It goes beyond a basic family tree by including detailed information that can help with analysis in fields like healthcare, counseling, and education.

-How to Make a Genogram on Google Docs
+Step-by-Step: Make a Genogram on Google Docs

 Now let’s go step by step through the manual Google Docs method for making a genogram.